Cartan subgroups in connected locally compact groups: Cartan subgroups in a connected locally compact group

 $(3):$ It follows easily from (1) and (2). \end{proof}

 We need the following crucial lemma which is deduced from some results in \cite{I} and some simple observations.
 For any subgroup $H$ of $G$, recall the notations $Z_G(H)$, $Z_G^0(H)$ and $D(H)$ defined before.
 These are all normal subgroups in $G$ if $H$ is so.
-If $H$ is compact, then $[H,H]$ is closed and $D(H)=[H,H]$.
-Recall that a connected compact group $H$ is said to be semisimple if $D(H)=H$.
-Note that this definition is equivalent to the one for a connected locally compact group which is semisimple if its radical - the largest solvable normal (closed) subgroup - is trivial.
-For any connected compact group $H$, $D(H)$ is semisimple since $D(D(H))=D(H)$ (see\ \cite{HoMo1}).
+If $H$ is compact and connected, then every product of commutators is a commutator, i.e.\ $[H,H]=\{hkh^{-1}k^{-1}\mid h,k\in H\}$, and hence $[H,H]$ is closed in $H$ and $D(H)=[H,H]$ (cf.\ \cite{HoMo1}, Theorem 9.2).
+Recall that a nontrivial connected compact group $H$ is said to be semisimple if $D(H)=H$.
+Note that this definition is equivalent to the one for a nontrivial connected locally compact group which is semisimple if its radical is trivial.
+For any connected compact group $H$, if $D(H)$ is nontrivial then it is semisimple since $D(D(H))=D(H)$ (cf.\ \cite{I}, Lemma 2.2).